 Half a cup of spaghetti sauce may pack 554 milligrams of sodium, and that amount barely coats a helping of pasta.

 Tip: Look for "no salt added" versions of your favorite pasta sauces.

 Spicing It Up

-Adding spices to an entrée can be an easy way to forgo the salt shaker.
+Adding spices to an entrée can be an easy way to skip the salt shaker.
 Just make sure there's no hidden sodium in your selection.
-For example, canned jalapeno peppers (1/4 cup, solids and liquids) contain about 568 milligrams of sodium.
+For example, canned jalapeno peppers (1/4 cup, solids and liquids) have about 568 milligrams of sodium.

 Tips: Go for the pepper in its natural form to ditch the sodium used in processing.
 Or use herbs and sodium-free spices instead.

 Rethink those salty peanuts.
-An ounce of dry-roasted, salted peanuts contains 192 milligrams of sodium.
-Similarly, the same size serving of dry-roasted, salted mixed nuts has 190 milligrams.
+An ounce of most dry-roasted, salted peanuts contains 192 milligrams of sodium.
+Similarly, the same size serving of dry-roasted, salted mixed nuts has about 190 milligrams.

 Tips: For about the same amount of calories, an ounce of oil-roasted, salted peanuts rings in at only 76 milligrams of sodium.
 Or better yet, buy the unsalted variety, which are practically sodium-free.

 These snack-time favorites are always a safe bet for high salt content.
 Here's how average 1-ounce servings compare.

 Tip: Even "baked" or fat-free snacks can pack the same amount of sodium or more, so read the label.